 What can employers do?

 Employer-sponsored wellness programs can go a long way toward making sure employees seek and receive preventive care.
-For instance, several of Aflac’s insurance policies offer wellness benefits that pay policyholders for getting routine checkups.
-And there are also telemedicine programs available in many states that are designed to help alleviate logistical problems like transportation, even if additional visits need to be in person.
+For instance, several of Aflac’s insurance policies offer wellness benefits to policyholders for getting routine checkups.
+And there are also telemedicine programs available in many states that are designed to help with logistical problems like transportation, even if additional visits need to be in person.

 Perhaps most importantly, wellness and preventive care must be a part of the culture of a company.
 Benefits decision-makers should communicate with employees about the importance of routine care and emphasize options that may be more attractive to some employees, such as telehealth appointments.

 Also, managers should make it clear that doctor’s visits aren’t nuisances, but rather an expected and important part of office life.
-It is far better—both for workers, and for the bottom line—for an employee to miss an afternoon of work today than to miss three months a year from now.
+It is far better — both for workers, and for the bottom line — for an employee to miss an afternoon of work today for a preventive visit, than to miss three months a year from now for something more serious that could have been detected and resolved earlier on.

 After all, the old saying is a cliché for a reason: An ounce of prevention really is worth a pound of cure.